 To access the MBTI, visit Consulting Psychologists Press (This link may not work from off-campus.)

-To receive an analysis of your inventory results, contact Career Development and Internships at 434.544.8459 and let them know your name and which inventory you took.
+To receive an analysis of your inventory results, contact the Career and Professionalism Center at 434.544.8459 and let them know your name and which inventory you took.
 They will download the results and print an analysis for you.

 O*NET Interest Profiler at My Next Move